Exclusive: Macquarie in exclusive talks to buy Italy's Ital Gas Storage - sources

 Macquarie, which already owns part of Italy’s second-biggest gas transporter Società Gasdotti Italia, is targeting a series of infrastructure investments in Italy.

-Italy has around 18-19 bcm of gas storage capacity, most of it run by gas transport group Snam SRG.MI.
+Italy has around 18-19 bcm of gas storage capacity, most of it run by gas transport group Snam.

 Ital Gas Storage has not disclosed when it will reach full operational capacity.